 Did you ever wonder what the longest film that was ever produced in India?

 It is theGangs of Wasseypur, a 2012 film based on criminal activities, co-written, produced and directed by Anurag Kashyap.
-Centered around the coal mafia of Dhanbad, Jharkhand, and the underlying power struggles, politics and vengeance between three families well steeped in crime, the story spans from the early 1940s to mid 1990s.
+Centred around the coal mafia of Dhanbad, Jharkhand, and the underlying power struggles, politics and vengeance between three families well steeped in crime, the story spans from the early 1940s to the mid-1990s. .

 At the box office, the film Thavamai Thavamirundhuwas was moderately received compared to the director’s earlier work, Autograph.
 However, the film won the National Film Award for Best Film on Family Welfare.

 Here is a list of the longest films produced in India, sorted by running time:

 “You have heard that it was said, You shall love your neighbor and hate your enemy.

 But I say to you, love your enemies, and pray for those who persecute you, that you may be children of your heavenly Father, for he makes his sun rise on the bad and the good, and causes rain to fall on the just and the unjust.

 For if you love those who love you, what recompense will you have?
 Do not the tax collectors do the same?

 And if you greet your brothers and sisters only, what is unusual about that?
 Do not the pagans do the same?